A huge trend online is content curation.

 In this article, I want to tell you a bit about this awesome plugin.

-Display an RSS Feed with the Free WordPress RSS Aggregator Plugin
+Display an RSS Feed with the Free WP RSS Aggregator Plugin

-The completely free version of WordPress RSS Aggregator gives you a very simple way to display any number of RSS feeds on your website in a list format.
+The completely free version of WP RSS Aggregator gives you a very simple way to display any number of RSS feeds on your website in a list format.

-First off, WordPress RSS Aggregator makes it easy for you to add and manage RSS feeds you wish to import.
+First off, WP RSS Aggregator makes it easy for you to add and manage RSS feeds you wish to import.

 The interface is very similar to how you add and manage your posts and pages.